acoyfellow/UserDO/README.md

 - SQLite storage is per-Durable Object instance
 - Real-time events use polling, not WebSockets
 - No built-in user management interface
+- Must use Cloudflare (Durable Objects, KV, etc.), not self-hosted

 TODO: